rschristian/tailwind-grouping/README.md

 ## Overview

-The basis gist of these plugins is to conver syntax like `class="text(blue-500 2xl)"` into `class="text-blue-500 text-2xl"`.
+The basis gist of these plugins is to convert syntax like `class="text(blue-500 2xl)"` into `class="text-blue-500 text-2xl"`.
 This alleviates a major pain point in the usage of Tailwind, as it can often become extremely repetative and verbose.

 This plugin facilitates directive (`text(blue-500 2xl)`), variant (`hover:(text-blue-500 text-2xl)`), and mixed (`hover:(text(blue-500 2xl))`) grouping.